AkaHusky24/Euro-Skin-osu/README.md

 ## How to install?
 1. Download 'Euro Skin I.osk'.
 2. Open the file or put the file into '%localappdata%\osu!\skins\' and restart osu!.
+3. In settings, in skin tab, click ignore all skins in beatamps.